-Despite its name, a property management software is actually multi-faceted, as it incorporates different solutions that are commonly seen as standalone or included in more likely software packages.
+Despite its name, property management software is actually multi-faceted, as it incorporates different solutions that are commonly seen as standalone or included in more likely software packages.
 Take for example customer management.
 This process entails the overseeing of customer information as well as building relationships with them.

 CRM modules can especially help users find customer information immediately.
 Since their information search time is reduced, their productivity is increased.
-With this, organizations can save upwards to $6 million a year, according to research by IDC.
+With this, organizations can save upwards of $6 million a year, according to research by IDC.

 Analytics is an essential aspect of property management, as it provides property managers and owners insights.
 With those insights, they can optimize and improve their services and make sure that tenants experience only the height of comfort.

 First of all, what is analytics?
 SAS shares that it is a process that utilizes both data and mathematics to provide answers to business questions that arise.
 Apart from that, organizations can also employ analytics to discover patterns and relationships between various aspects of the business.
-It is useful for forecasts, which can help the property management to be ready for any event in the future.
+It is useful for forecasts, which can help property management to be ready for any event in the future.

 But first, businesses have to acquire information from which they can gain insights.
 In property management solutions, those can come from the key financial figures, from the vacancy level, and from the maintenance and hospitality records.
-If applicable, it is also possible to change the property management with carbon footprint data.
+If applicable, it is also possible to change property management with carbon footprint data.

 When those are ready, analytics tools get to work.
 Hence, businesses can extract deeper insights and meaningful patterns.
 This can help them gain a competitive edge in their field since they are able to uncover new opportunities and find answers to questions.

 A property management app can harness this and enable owners or managers to predict when leads are ready to rent, lease, or upgrade their current property.
-Property management software can also use analytics to personalize interactions–gearing the conversation towards tailored offers and services.
+Property management software can also use analytics to personalize interactions–gearing the conversation toward tailored offers and services.
 With this, it is possible to win over more tenants as you show them how to provide great online customer service your way.